Connect with others who understand.

 • Headaches

-Tricyclic antidepressants (TCAs) are an older class of medications used to help prevent chronic migraine.
-Researchers don’t exactly understand how TCAs work, but they think these drugs may affect certain chemical messengers in the brain.
+Tricyclic antidepressants (TCAs) are an older group of medications sometimes used to help prevent chronic migraine.
+Researchers don’t fully understand how TCAs work for migraine, but these drugs may affect brain chemicals involved in pain, including serotonin.
+TCAs used for migraine prevention include:

 • Dry mouth